HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 Note that formattedData is the name we gave when we called ''' return render(request, #...) ''' in the view for the page in the previous step.

 The ```|safe``` bit is what Django calls a filter.
 It is included immediately after is a way to ensure the data is handed to d3 in the correct format; without it, sometimes d3 is handed some weird unicode-y version of the data (extra ',/() characters, etc.) which is of course NOT the form d3 needs to handle it.

+## Note:
+If you take a look at the ReligionDiversityData_toJSON() and TotalReligionDiversityData_toJSON() functions in the QMH project's views.py, you'll see that the process is not so simple.
+That's because, unlike with the map data, the data for the religious diversity feature had not been tallied.
+Basically, after I had the initial loop ```for e in ReligiousDiversityData.objects.all```, I then used some extra accumulators and lists etc. to tally up data by year and religion.
+This extra wrinkle is tedious but allows for new data to be entered easily; a new discovery of a non-quaker patient need not affect the value of any stored total/tally, since django does all the tallying itself after data entry.